base1en/ha-overview-page-tweak/README.md

 This project was developed with AI assistance, including documentation, code review, debugging and research into Home Assistant's frontend implementation.
-The resulting code was developed on and tested against the author's live Home Assistant installation using [OpenCode](https://github.com/magnusoverli/opencode) and the MCP access it provides as the development tool.
+The resulting code was developed on and tested against the author's live Home Assistant installation using the [Home Assistant OpenCode intergration](https://github.com/magnusoverli/opencode), and the MCP access it provides as the development tool.

 Getting the DOM traversal and re-render handling working reliably took several hours and multiple iterations against the author's live Home Assistant